smoke-wolf/GitHub-Package-Manager/README.md

  12. Significantly improved network connectivity redundancies
  13. Reworked checksum fetch structure
  14. Linux support is actively being implemented!
- 15. Windows Development in work
+ 15. Windows Support completed :sparkle:

 GHPM has been improving GitHub users' experience of the application for a while now, roughly since December 2022.

 We have made several changes throughout the last few weeks.
 A number of these changes are rather important for you to take note of.

-To catch up on recent events and download the most recent secure version head over [HERE](https://smoke-wolf.vercel.app/ghpm_download.html).
+To catch up on recent events and download the most recent secure version head over [HERE](https://ghpm.vercel.app/download).

 -----